nconsigny/pm/.github/ACDbot/README.md

         *   Updates the RSS feed.
         *   Commits the mapping file.
     *   **Transcript Polling (`zoom-transcript-poll.yml`, `poll_zoom_recordings.py`):**
-        *   Periodically polls the Zoom API for completed recordings and available transcripts for recent meetings listed in the mapping file.
         *   If a transcript (`.vtt`) is found and not already processed (`transcript_processed` is false):
             *   Downloads the transcript.
             *   Posts the transcript content to the Discourse topic.
-            *   Posts a sumarry of the transcript provided by Zoom llm feature (Future enhancement: Could generate a better LLM summary here).
+            *   Posts a summary of the transcript provided by Zoom LLM feature.
             *   Updates the mapping file, setting `transcript_processed` to true.
             *   Updates the RSS feed.
             *   Commits the mapping file.